FDOT inspects, works to reinforce Roosevelt Bridge in Stuart

 Preparations are being made on Dixie Highway to allow it to open to traffic once a section of the first span of the southbound bridge is supported and safe.

-FDOT reminds motorists traveling on the Florida Turnpike who are eligible to receive suspended tolls due to the bridge closure, but do not have a SunPass transponder, that they must proceed as they typically would through the cash lane and obtain a paper ticket.
+The FDOT reminds motorists traveling on Florida's Turnpike who are eligible to receive suspended tolls due to the bridge closure, but do not have a SunPass transponder, that they must proceed as they typically would through the cash lane and obtain a paper ticket.

 Once they exit the Turnpike, they must give that ticket to the attendant so they will not be charged.